annaesvensson/yellow-slider/README.md

 ## Acknowledgments

 This extension includes [Splide 2.4.21](https://github.com/Splidejs/splide) by Naotoshi Fujita.
-Thanks for the great work.
+Thank you for the good work.

 ## Installation